andrewjrobinson/gen-plat-docs/docs/hpc-access/index.md

 **User** = task to be completed by LTU Staff/Student requiring access to LIMS-HPC.  **Lab-head** = task to be completed by the LTU lab-head for the lab which user belongs to.

-1.	**User** read archive documentation:
+1.	**User** to carefully read archive documentation:
 	* [Archive Documentation](/hpc-archive)
-2.	**User** read, sign and give to supervisor archive access form:
+2.	**User** to carefully read, sign and give to supervisor archive access form:
 	* [Archive Access Form](/includes/media/vicnode-form.pdf)
-3.	**Lab-head** complete an AskICT "Unix Research Support" request (AskICT > Get Help > Research Support > Unix Research Support)
+3.	**Lab-head** to complete an AskICT "Unix Research Support" request (AskICT > Get Help > Research Support > Unix Research Support)
 	* [Unix Research Support Form](https://latrobe.service-now.com/ict?id=sc_cat_item&sys_id=da7e2d426f38a2846fbeda55eb3ee417&sysparm_category=db3688fc6f34e2403b34cd35eb3ee4d5)
 		* if User is a staff member select "Who requires this service?" = "Someone Else" and "Type their name in the "Select the staff member for this server box".
 For students just leave it as "Yourself"
 	* Click "Add attachments" and select the Archive Access Form provided by User
 	* Complete the "Description of request" using the template below and the following replacements:
-		* FIRSTNAME: user's first/given name
+		* *FIRSTNAME*: user's first/given name
-		* NAME: full name of user
+		* *NAME*: full name of user
-		* USERNAME: if the user is a student then this must be their STUDENTS domain username.
+		* *USERNAME*: if the user is a student then this must be their STUDENTS domain username.
 Otherwise, their LTU domain username.
-		* EMAIL: the user's LTU/STUDENTS email address.
+		* *EMAIL*: the user's LTU/STUDENTS email address.
 Optionally you can provide a second alternate email if they want.
-		* LABGROUP: Lab-head's surname followed by "lab" e.g. smithlab
+		* *LABGROUP*: Lab-head's surname followed by "lab" e.g. smithlab

 ```
 New LIMS-HPC user for FIRSTNAME